someimportantcompany/dynazord/docs/Writing-Models.md

 ```

 - Translates to DynamoDB number (`N`) type.
-- Can be referenced as `NUMBER` string or JS's native `Number` constructor.
+- Can be referenced as `'NUMBER'` or JS's native `Number` constructor.

 ### Boolean Type